Understanding GDPR: Key Rights and Penalties

 Preparing for Compliance: Best Practices and Solutions

 Incorporating opt-out functionalities is necessary for individuals who wish to restrict the use of their data.
-Additionally, organizations must establish processes for handling data access requests, allowing individuals to obtain information about the data held about them, which is a requirement under both GDPR and CCPA.
+Additionally, organizations must establish processes for handling data access requests, allowing individuals to obtain information about the data held about them.

 Conclusion